Perspectives: Social Commerce – Edition 4

 i) Hybrid Business Model

-In Southeast Asia, business models in Social Commerce typically adopt one of 4 models of Group Buying, Community Buying, Membership-based, and Content Sharing.
+In Southeast Asia, business models in Social Commerce typically adopt one of four: Group Buying, Community Buying, Membership-based, and Content Sharing.

-We believe a hybrid approach of both Community and Group Buying is required to optimize players’ reach by lowering CAC, operations, and logistic costs while facilitating sufficient demand density in lower tier cities.
+We believe a hybrid Community and Group Buying approach is required to optimize players’ reach by lowering CAC, operations, and logistic costs while facilitating sufficient demand density in lower-tier cities.

 ii) Critical Mass